yongshuai-sun/hhs-omei/assembly/readme.txt

-these files should be downloaded together, and uncompress them to get the genome assembly of Castanea mollissima.
+These files should be downloaded together into one directory, and uncompress them to get the genome assembly of Castanea mollissima.